-Solar-powered lights make excellent additions to outdoor hammock areas.
+Solar-powered lights make excellent additions to outdoor areas.

 Remember, you’ll be spending a lot of time here, so it’s worth investing both time and money into making it a place you’re proud of.

-Once it’s ready, don’t waste any time — get into that hammock immediately and reap the serene benefits of hammock life, and enjoy the fruits of your labor.
+Once it’s ready, don’t waste any time — get into it immediately and reap the serene benefits, and enjoy the fruits of your labor.

 Because hammocking is a way of life.

-- Get creative with the placement of your hammock.
+- Get creative with the placement of your DIY hammock stand.
 It doesn’t necessarily need to be tucked away in a quiet corner.
 Consider placing it atop a hill, so it looks out over your yard and house.
 Another idea is to place it between your patio and your garden area, as a divide.

 - Consider a cloth hammock.
 These are quite trendy at the moment — particularly the bohemian-style hammocks with the frills and tassel detailing at the sides.